Lekwa Local Municipality: Corruption and mismanagement

 In 2008 Lekwa's municipal manager, Calvin Ngobeni, was accused of maladministration and was suspended with all members of his short-listing panel.
 They were charged with misconduct for appointing candidates who did not meet minimum criteria.
 Two top-ranking officials who were not suitably qualified were also suspended.

 In 2017 it became clear that the municipality was one of several drowning in debt due to corruption and lack of skills.
 Allegations of maladministration and corruption in 2018 cited poor financial discipline, the large deficit, over-indebtedness with SARS and Eskom, besides unauthorised, irregular, fruitless and/or wasteful expenditure which were written off as irrecoverable.
 A VAT review was recommended, and various instances of non-compliance with the Municipal Finance Management Act (MFMA) were noted.
 As a result a forensic investigation was launched by the Department of Cooperative Governance (DCoG).
 In anticipation of the outcome of the Section 106 probe, opposition parties hinted at the precautionary suspension of municipal manager Ms Gugulethu Mhlongo-Ntshangase.
 Mhlongo-Ntshangase left eMadlangeni Local Municipality (Utrecht) in 2017 amid corruption allegations.

 During 2019 the municipality's main water treatment plant in Standerton was in disrepair and was causing pollution of the upper Vaal River.
 The municipality was unable to explain why large amounts of money spent on the problem had not yet brought a solution.
 The stench of sewage was also affecting residents of Meyerville in Standerton, besides Sakhile township and Rooikoppen ext 8.
 R83 million was spent on the Rooikoppen sewage problem without any work being done.
 To assist users downstream, clean water had to be pumped into the Vaal River to dilute its high salt levels, thereby wasting a large quantity of this scarce resource.
-Anthony Turton of the Centre for Environmental Management at the University of the Free State, noted that a dysfunctional municipality is usually recognized by the fact that it cannot maintain its sewerage works.
+Anthony Turton of the Centre for Environmental Management at the University of the Free State, noted that a dysfunctional municipality is usually recognised by the fact that it cannot maintain its sewerage works.